szlll/szlll.github.io/_pages/about.md

 Awards
 ======

+* **Excellent Graduate of Beijing Ordinary Colleges and Universities**, 2022-2023
+* Excellent Graduate of Peking University, 2022-2023
 * **National Scholarship of China** (The highest scholarship for graduate students), 2020-2021
 * **Pacemaker to Merit Student** (The highest honor for graduate students), 2020-2021
 * Xingye Bank Scholarship, 2021-2022